Functional renormalization group study of the quark-meson model with omega and rho vector mesons: THE QUARK-MESON MODEL WITH AND VECTOR MESONS

+We calibrate the model by requiring that the vacuum of the effective potential $\sigma_{\text{vac}} \simeq f_{\pi}$ at zero temperature and zero chemical potential reproduces the physical pion decay constant, $f_\pi = 93\,\mathrm{MeV}$.
+This procedure leads to the determination of the initial condition for the quartic coupling in the chiral limit as $\lambda = 8$.
+Starting with the condition Eq.(~\ref{x}), the scale evolution first generates the $\phi^{2}$ terms, reflecting the universality.

+The initial condition for the $\omega$ and $\rho$ fields has not been examined in detail, and we simply try.

-Later we will also present the result of another different initial condition, but it will turn out that such a modification does not change the main story in this paper.
+Later, we will also present the result of another different initial condition, but it will turn out that such a modification does not change the main story in this paper.

 Assembling all these elements, we calculate the effective potential with the fluctuations integrated to $k_{IR}$ = 0.
 The final step is to find $\Phi$ = $\sigma^{*}$, which minimizes the effective potential.
-At the minimum, the effective potential is identified as the thermodynamic potential,\\
+At the minimum, the effective potential is identified as the thermodynamic potential,

-In practice, it is numerically expensive to reduce the $IR$ cutoff and we typically stop the integration around $K_{IR} \simeq20 MeV$.
-The baryon number density is then obtained by taking the derivative with respect to $\mu_{B}$ = $N_{c}\mu$,\\
+In practice, it is numerically expensive to reduce the $IR$ cutoff and we typically stop the integration under $k_{IR} \simeq20$ MeV.
+The baryon number density is then obtained by taking the derivative with respect to $\mu_{B}$ = $N_{c}\mu$,

-The derivative is taken numerically with the interval $\Delta\mu$ = 0.1 MeV.\\
+The derivative is taken numerically with the interval $\Delta\mu$ = 0.1 MeV.